-North America-based manufacturers of semiconductor equipment posted $2.01 billion in billings worldwide in June 2019 (three-month average basis), according to the June Equipment Market Data Subscription (EMDS) Billings Report published today by SEMI.
-The billings figure is 2.5 percent lower than the final May 2019 level of $2.07 billion, and is 19 percent lower than the June 2018 billings level of $2.48 billion.
+North America-based semiconductor equipment manufacturers posted $3.67 billion in billings worldwide in June 2021 (three-month average basis), according to the June Equipment Market Data Subscription (EMDS) Billings Report published today by SEMI.
+The billings figure is 2.3% higher than final May 2021 billings of $3.59 billion and 58.4% higher than June 2020 billings of $2.32 billion.

 The SEMI Billings report uses three-month moving averages of worldwide billings for North American-based semiconductor equipment manufacturers.
 Billings figures are in millions of U.S. dollars.

 |June 2021 (prelim)||$3,671.3||58.4%|